Cherokee Nation Names First Delegate To Congress

 For her part, Teehee says she understands her appointment will help bring visibility to a nearly invisible part of American society.
 And that could have a lasting impact on areas like Indian Health Services funding, education expansion on tribal lands and treaty rights, like the one that led to her appointment.

-"The education piece of it also means, 'What do treaty rights actually mean?'
-Why do these old documents still live today?'"
+"The education piece of it also means, what do treaty rights actually mean?
+Why do these old documents still live today?"

 In this case, the Treaty of New Echota, a document that led to the horrors of genocide nearly 200 years ago, could today lead to a new chapter in relations between the U.S. and the Cherokee Nation.

-Note: A previous version of this story misspelled Kimberly Teehee's first name as Kimberley.